The Violence of Us versus Them

 • Lack of Empathy

 People, in varying degrees, harbor a motive for social dominance.
-The group they belong to is part of a hierarchy, and they want their group to always be on top of the hierarchy.
-Twenty-five million years of us versus them evolution to contend with.
+Their group is part of a hierarchy, and they want their group to always be on top of the hierarchy.
+They have twenty-five million years of us versus them evolution to contend with.

 Social dominance may not be about race but about coalition – groups evolving to band together – relates to male aggression as part of our brain.
-Racism is more likely between 2 men of different races than between a man and a woman of different races.
-Becomes especially deadly when combined with nationalism.
+Racism is more likely between 2 men of different races than between a man and a woman of other races.
+It becomes especially deadly when combined with nationalism.

 Former Neo-Nazi Says It’s On White People To Fight White Supremacy – “White people need to solve the problem of white supremacy.”

-Revenge – The motive for terrorism.
-Studies show that the urge for revenge light up the brain’s area associated with the craving for sugar, nicotine, and cocaine – “sweet revenge.”
+• Revenge is the motive for terrorism.
+Studies show that the urge for revenge lights up the brain’s area associated with the craving for sugar, nicotine, and cocaine—“sweet revenge.”
 Revenge evolved to be a deterrent to violence.
 There is a moralization gap with revenge because people consider the harm they inflict justified.
 One way to curtail the urge for revenge is to broaden our circle of empathy from those we are closest to outward.

 us ve3rsus them us vs them